 Super humans or ordinary people?

-Scientists these days are not sure why performance levels need to go down at the age of 35.
-The fact is that the lion’s share of studies have not looked at top athletes, but “regular” people, who due to natural reasons tend to alter their physiological behavior around the age of 35.
-The person who used to train four or five times a week when he or she was 25, and who also went out clubbing for a few hours on Friday night, is now perhaps instead sitting on the sidelines watching their children training.
+Scientists these days are not sure why performance levels tend to go down past the age of 35.
+The fact is that the lion’s share of studies have not looked at top athletes, but “regular” people, who, due to natural reasons, tend to alter their physiological behavior around the age of 35.
+The person who at 25 used to train four or five times a week and also go out clubbing for a few hours on Friday night is probably watching their children training from the sidelines.

 Finances also play a role.
 The older we get, the more money tends to flow into the household.
-You trade in your bike for a car and your barebones shopping list from when you were a student is replaced by full shopping carts at the supermarket.
+You trade in your bike for a car and your college barebones shopping list is replaced by full shopping carts at the supermarket.

-So, through knowledge-based training and an otherwise healthy life, it is possible to perform well until we’re quite old.
-Even if absolute top performances require that the swimmer has been physically active for many years, it is nevertheless possible to develop technique, strength, flexibility and endurance in more advanced ages than previously thought possible.
-The table with the best times for different ages (see pages XX-XX) gives us an indication that performance doesn’t necessarily need to drop drastically until the age of sixty.
+So, with knowledge-based training and an otherwise healthy life, it is possible to perform well until we’re quite old.
+Even if absolute top performances require that the swimmer has been physically active for many years, it is nevertheless possible to develop technique, strength, flexibility and endurance at more advanced ages than previously thought possible.
+The table with the best times for different ages (see pages XX-XX) gives us an indication that performance doesn’t necessarily need to drop drastically until the age of 60.

 Orlando, Florida, October 2014.
-If you look at the men in the picture, you see that they’re quite old.
-These are Tiger Holmes, William Adams, Edwin Graves and John Corse and they are about to compete in 4 x 200 meters freestyle in the age class of 360.
+The men in the picture are quite old.
+They are Tiger Holmes, William Adams, Edwin Graves and John Corse, and they are about to compete in the 4 x 200m freestyle in the age class of 360.
 In order to compete in this class, the combined age of the team members must be exactly 360.
-This means that their average age is 90.
+This means that a swimmer’s average age is 90.

-So, they’re about to swim 4 x 200 meters freestyle and this is the first time that a team in this age class is attempting to do this.
+So, they’re about to swim the 4 x 200m freestyle and this is the first time that a team in this age class is attempting to do this.
 The old men have brought lawn chairs, thermoses with coffee and their heart medicine.
-They joke that the risk of false starts during changeovers is smaller than the risk of one of them keeling over during the race, and they plan the race so that the one who’s in the worst shape goes first so that he may complete his swimming before he starts feeling bad.
+They joke that the risk of false starts during changeovers is smaller than the risk of one of them keeling over during the race.
+They plan the relay so that the one who’s in the worst shape goes first—so that he may complete his swimming before he starts feeling bad.

 The old men reach the finish line after having achieved an average time of a little over two minutes per 100 meters.
-Tiger Holmes mostly does the backstroke, as he has a stiff neck and a hard time breathing.
+Tiger Holmes mostly does the backstroke as he has a stiff neck and a hard time breathing.
 After the record, Edwin Graves reflects on the fact that it took so long before he was able to break a world record.
-A whole 25 years, as he started swimming when he was 65.
-The old men want to break new records, and their biggest challenge is keeping the team alive – literally.
+It took a whole 25 years, as he started swimming when he was 65.
+The old men want to break new records, and their biggest challenge is keeping the team alive—literally.

-The old guys in Florida Aquatics getting ready for a world record race.
+The old guys in Florida Aquatics getting ready for a world-record race.

-Best times at different ages – 50 meters freestyle
+Best Times at Different Ages—50m Freestyle